-Beforehand, a study conducted by 1Balcha in Ethiopia already established that farmers' access to market is a key determinant to a commercialized production.
+Beforehand, a study conducted by Balcha1 in Ethiopia already established that farmers' access to market is a key determinant to a commercialized production.

-The project officially started in mid-October 2015 and will end in August 2017 with Dr. Prudenciano U. Gordoncillo, specializing in monitoring and evaluation, agricultural development, and policy analysis, as Project Leader.
+The project officially started in mid-October 2015 and ended in 31 October 2017 with Dr. Prudenciano U. Gordoncillo, specializing in monitoring and evaluation, agricultural development, and policy analysis, as Project Leader.

-This research project aims to document best practices in farm-market linkage and develop policy recommendations leading to reforms that will improve farm-to-market linkage in Philippine agriculture.
-The specific objectives of the project are:
+This research project aimed to document best practices in farm-market linkage and develop policy recommendations leading to reforms that will improve farm-to-market linkage in Philippine agriculture.
+The specific objectives of the project were to:

 Establish the typology of farmers in the countryside;

 Establish the state-of-the-art in farm-market linkage in the domestic scene;